eibay/shopcart/README.md

 ## Approach
 [json  service](https://api.myjson.com/bins/gx6vz) is regarded as the main source of product's data and will be fetch by an admin by an UPDATE button.
 This process saves the latest information that the api service provides.

+## How To Use
+Initial products from [json  service](https://api.myjson.com/bins/gx6vz)  will be populated by pressing UPDATE button from homepage.
+A new product can be created as well manually.
+DELETE button is provided on the right side of every product to test only that update features are working once a product from [json  service](https://api.myjson.com/bins/gx6vz) is removed.

 ## Technology
 Ruby On Rails, Javascript